Mohamed-Akram26/Kubernetes-Projects/project-01-kubernetes-web-app-deployment/README.md

+# Please refer to Artifacts.md for Real-Time screenshots and verification steps.

 # Simple Kubernetes Web App Deployment

 This project demonstrates how to deploy a simple web application on Kubernetes using core Kubernetes components like Namespace, ConfigMap, Secret, Deployment, and Ingress.
 It helps showcase how these YAML files work together in a real-world app deployment scenario.